 Service learning is benefitial in the following ways:

+Service Learning must be performed at an approved site.
 There are over 300 approved partner sites located throughout the county where students can perform their service learning hours.
 Visit the Service Learning & Internship Placement Database to browse these sites.
 Be sure sites align with your class.
 Your instructor may have specific sites preselected for you.
 For help navigating the site, view the database instructions.

 You will need to inquire if prospective sites have an opportunity that meets your hour requirement and learning objectives.
 Review the Service Learning Introductory Script/Guide for tips on contacting sites.